A young woman smiles down at her phone while holding a credit card.

 3. Prepaid cards have several practical applications as alternatives to cash, credit, or debit cards.

 You can withdraw money from an ATM, buy an outfit online, pay a bill, or cover lunch with a prepaid card.
-However, those transactions won’t help build credit history because prepaid cards don’t extend credit
+However, those transactions won’t help build credit history because prepaid cards don’t extend credit.

-Unlike prepaid cards, credit cards allow users to borrow from a fixed amount of available credit, which must be repaid by the due date.
+Unlike prepaid cards, credit cards allow users to borrow from a fixed amount of available credit, which you must repay by the due date.
 Your credit history demonstrates how you manage and repay debt, including your credit card and other loans.
 Prepaid cards aren’t loans, so they don’t contribute to your credit.
 While they can be helpful tools, you can’t use prepaid cards to build credit history.

 What is a prepaid card?

-With credit cards, you can build your credit history as you make purchases and payments through your credit account.
-Instead of borrowing from a bank or creditor, you can only use prepaid cards to access the funds you’ve already put on them.
+Instead of borrowing from a bank or creditor, you can only use prepaid cards to access the funds you’ve already put into them.

 How does a prepaid card work?